 If your carpet has seen better days, or your kitchen floor desperately needs updating, you might be pining for a new surface underfoot.

-Vinyl flooring is easy to maintain and is hard-wearing — great for high traffic areas.
-But what is the full cost of vinyl flooring installation in the UK, and is it something you could easily do yourself?
+Vinyl flooring is easy to maintain and hard-wearing — great for high-traffic areas.
+But how much does vinyl flooring installation cost in the UK, and is it something you could easily do yourself?

 With a durable wear layer set on top of a realistic printed decor, it’s also water-resistant, making it a great place for kitchens and bathrooms.

 Luxury vinyl flooring (LVT) is 100% waterproof and is manufactured with a click-fitting system, making DIY easier.

 DIY or Hire a Professional to Fit Your Vinyl Flooring?